JohnGrime/TwitterTrack/README.md

 ## Docker

-Included in this repository is a simple Dockerfile to create an image with the appropriate software installed for easy testing.
+Included in this repository is a simple Dockerfile to create a Docker image with the appropriate installed software.

-Build the image with a suitable name (e.g. `john/twittertrack`):
+To use the containerized example, build the Docker image from the appropirate directory using a suitable image "tag" (e.g. `john/twittertrack`):

 	docker build -t john/twittertrack .